Ready to start with Acrylic Painting?

 It is important to wash your brushes using gentle soap and water following every painting session.
 Dried paint is practically impossible to remove from brushes.

-Never abandon your brushes sitting for long hours in water, they will get ruin.
-Always store your brushes with the bristles facing up.
+Always keep your brushes from sitting for long hours in water bcoz they will ruin them.
+Always put the brushes with the bristles facing up to maintain their shape.

 5. Always have two jars of water

 It is important to have two jars of water—one for cleaning brushes and the other for diluting your paint.
 Opt for larger containers like mason jars for easier brush cleaning.